rudberga/CI-MS2-inspiry-tokyo/README.md

 - **Direct links**: direct links to the suggested location comes up with the end result automatically
 - **Basic information**: basic information such as opening hours and prices comes up with the end result automatically
 - **Go back**: button shaped as a backward arrow in the bottom left corner in order to go back and change choice
+- **Decision based result**: getting a result which is based on the questions answered

 ### Features Left to Implement